-The executed ECO process will update the project components accordingly, which will then be listed in the Item Manager dialog as currently up-to-date managed components.
-Note that the previous icon for each entry () has changed to indicate the reference to a managed component ().
+The executed ECO process will update the project components accordingly, which will then be listed in the Item Manager dialog as currently up-to-date Workspace components.
+Note that the previous icon for each entry () has changed to indicate the reference to a Workspace component ().

-In the Schematic Editor, the updated components are linked to their matched managed components in the server - the active link information will detect a change in the managed component's revision state when/if it is subsequently updated.
-Select a component in the workspace and note its Source and associated information in the Properties panel.
+In the schematic editor, the updated components are linked to their matched components in the Workspace – the active link information will detect a change in the Workspace component's revision state when/if it is subsequently updated.
+Select a component in the design space and note its Source and associated information in the Properties panel.

-During the course of product development it is very likely that changes will occur in the design's source components.
+During the course of product development, it is very likely that changes will occur in the design's source components or managed schematic sheets.
 For example, component models may be updated to a new drawing standard, or component definitions may have been updated to add new parameters.
-Any such changes made to the server-based managed components used in a design need to be detected and made to flow through to any affected schematic sheets.
+Any such changes made to the Workspace components and managed sheets used in a design need to be detected and made to flow through to any affected schematic sheets.

-For an individual, selected component the Properties panel will provide an immediate indication that a component is out of date relative to its managed source data.
-Use the associated button to update the data for that component from its source server.
+For an individual selected component or sheet symbol, appropriate Component or Sheet Symbol mode of the Properties panel will provide an immediate indication that an object is out of date relative to its Workspace source data.
+Use the associated or button to update the data for that object from its source Workspace.

-As well as being used to detect and manage components that are currently unmanaged (indicated as [Not Managed] and not sourced from a managed content server), the Item Manager is also used to detect and manage all Items that are out of date.
+As well as being used to detect and manage components and schematic sheets that are currently non-Workspace entities (indicated as [Not Managed] and not sourced from a Workspace), the Item Manager is also used to detect and manage all content that is out of date.

-When the Item Manager is opened it automatically compiles the schematic project, detects and lists all components (indicating if they are managed or not), and then compares the Item-Revision of each managed component on the schematics against the available revisions of those Items in the managed content server.
-If there are Items that have a newer revision available in the server, these are flagged as Out of date in the Item Manager's Revision Status column.
+When the Item Manager is opened it automatically detects and lists all components and managed schematic sheets (indicating if they are sourced from a Workspace or not), and then compares the Item-Revision of each Workspace content on the schematics against the available revisions of that content in the Workspace.
+If there is content that has a newer revision available in the Workspace, that is flagged as Out of date in the Item Manager's Revision Status column.

-To bring out of date items up to date they must be selected, and then the Update to latest revision command applied from the right-click context menu.
+To bring the out-of-date content up to date, it must be selected, and then the Update to latest revision command applied from the right-click context menu.
 The New Settings region of the dialog will then show the detail of each new Item-Revision.
 Select the Apply ECO option from the ECO button menu to generate the Change Order and apply the new revision(s) to the components in the design, without popping an ECO dialog.

-Before committing to a component update or change process in the Item Manager it may be prudent to generate a snapshot of the current listing information using the dialog's Export function.
+Before committing to a component update or change process in the Item Manager, it may be prudent to generate a snapshot of the current listing information using the dialog's Export function.
 To do this, right-click anywhere in the Item Manager and select Export from the context menu, and then navigate to a suitable location and name the report as required.
-The report is generated as a HTML file, and presented with the same layout as the current Item Manager display.
+The report is generated as an HTML file and presented with the same layout as the current Item Manager display.